-Metro provide a number buses with bike racks on them giving you the option to bus to work and bike home or bike and bus in stages.
+Metro provide a number of vehicles with bike racks on them giving you the option to bus to work and bike home or bike and bus in stages.
 The bike racks are easy and cost free to use.

 Bike rack instructions